nuuuwan/news_lk3_data/README.md

 ECONOMYNEXT – Sri Lanka has recorded a 706 million US dollar current account surplus in the first quarter of 2024 as the financial account recorded a deficit amid private and official debt repayments and reserve collections, data show.

-Sri Lanka has recorded current account surpluses, since the last quarter of 2022 when monetary stability is reached.
+Sri Lanka has recorded current account surpluses, since the last quarter of 2022 when monetary stability was reached and capital inflows dried up.

 The current account is a mirror image of the financial and capital accounts, subject to errors and omissions.

 The way external accounting is calculated, only the balance of payments surplus and deficit (as defined) can be accurately measured.

 Whether there is a balance of payments deficit or surplus depends on the note-issue activities of the central bank.

-When money is printed through reverse repo or standing facilities, regardless of a budget deficit or surplus, there are foreign exchange shortages, making it difficult to make foreign payments, especially in the capital account, leading to a run down of reserve and eventual default.

 ...